SlidingSteven/Portfolio/README.md

 Typically, I use the [Security Question Evaluator](https://github.com/SlidingSteven/SecurityQuestionEvaluator) app as my "go-to" project, but an external dependency has been giving us issues so I decided it would be a good opportunity to showcase some of the other work I have done.

+I've been involved in some pretty cool larger projects and recently I've tried to learn news ways to interact with different APIs that I may be able to apply to something bigger eventually.

 ## Table of Contents
 * [Bigger Projects](#bigger-projects)
   + [CenturyLink Automation Project](#CenturyLink-Automation-Project)